 All other things being equal, the B&W PX nudge out the Sony MDR-1000X on sound quality and looks but not future-fi functionality and comfort.
 Picking a clear winner doesn’t come much tougher than that.

 In the Bluetooth headphone world, things are rarely equal.
 Sound quality doesn’t only rise and fall on hardware design and implementation.
-As we hear via the B&W more than the Sony, the codec carrying digital audio from source (smartphone) to sink (headphone) can play a significant role.
+As we hear via the B&W more than the Sony, the codec carrying digital audio from the source (smartphone) to sink (headphone) can play a significant role.
 That is where we are headed next…

 Further information: Bowers & Wilkins